anzory/vscode-gppl-support/README.md

 ## Release Notes

-### 1.3.0
+### 1.3.1

-- Added simple `Document Formatting` functionality
+- Fixed bug: the last line of the gppl-file is not formatted
-- Added several settings for extension
+- Fixed bug: comments shouldn't be involved in formatting

 ---